-Life as a nurse is often about being able to adjust quickly to changing environments.
-Showcasing that you can be agile when necessary is a great way to get your foot in the door.
+Life as a nurse is often about adjusting quickly to changing environments.
+Demonstrating that you can be agile when necessary is a great way to get your foot in the door.

 Keeping these answers focused on how well you responded to point out your willingness to adapt to get things done can be very helpful in an interview.

 When in doubt, remember the acronym “STAR” for your answers: A Situation or Task similar to what they’re asking about, Actions you took, and Results you achieved.

 Join Incredible Health for free to get interview requests from top U.S. hospitals.